chef/chef-web-docs/chef_master/source/definitions.rst

 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/definitions.rst>`__

-In 2016 with Chef Client 12.5 `custom resources </custom_resources.html>`__ were introduced to allow users to easily create their own resources within cookbooks.
-Custom resources are intended to replace both LWRPs and definitions in cookbook code.
-While not formally deprecated we *highly* suggest that existing definitions be migrated to custom resources as many features such as notifications, reporting, why-run mode, and ChefSpec unit testinng are not possible with definitions.
-This topic covers what a definition is and shows how to convert an existing definition to a custom resource.
+This topic covers migrating existing definitions to custom resources.
+Custom resources are integral to the modern Chef Infra workflow.
+While definitions are not yet deprecated, we *strongly* advise migrating to custom resources immediately, in order to benefit from the many features of Chef Infra such as notifications, reporting, why-run mode, and ChefSpec unit testing.

 Definitions
 =====================================================